The Divine Feminine Version (DFV) of the New Testament: Basic Principles

 As to the immediate context, the most relevant factor is that Galatians 2.16 follows immediately upon the debates, indeed the crises, at Jerusalem and at Antioch which focused on two issues – at Jerusalem, circumcision; at Antioch, the Jewish food laws with the whole question of ritual purity unstated but clearly implied.
 Paul’s forceful denial of justification by works of law is his response to these two issues.
 His denial that justification is from works of law is, more precisely, a denial that justification depends on circumcision or on observation of the Jewish purity and food taboos.
 We may justifiably deduce, therefore, that by ‘works of law’ Paul intended his readers to think of particular observances of the law like circumcision and the food laws.13

 In order to better reflect the original cultural and sociological nuances of “the Law” in the New Testament, we have chosen to use the Hebrew term “Torah” (instead of “Law”) for the Greek word nomos.
-It must be noted, of course, that the term nomos is used in more than one sense.
+It must be noted that the term nomos is used in more than one sense.
 For example, in a more limited sense, it often refers to the first five books of the Bible (the “Pentateuch”), as in Luke 24:44.
 In other texts, the New Testament uses it to describe all the Hebrew Scriptures, the tanakh (the “Old Testament” in Christian tradition), as in John 10:34.
 In yet other texts, the term is used in an even more broad sense to refer not to Moses’ Law specifically or to the Scriptures generally but to “teaching” generally, as in Romans 7:21-23.
 When it’s used in this most general sense, we’ve chosen not to capitalize the “T” in “Torah.”
 We’ve also chosen to use the definite article (“the”) only when it’s used in the Greek, which better provides the sense of Torah in terms of personification, particularly when juxtaposed with Christ as in Galatians 3:23-25.

 1 New York: Crossroad, 1992.